uapej/CyberVerse/README.md

 The device retained the intended static IP after reboot.
 Learned the importance of verifying routing and connection state before assuming a configuration failure.

+### Pi-Hole Deployment

+Configure Pi-Hole as a network-wide DNS and DHCP server on Raspberry Pi

 [Pi Hole Setup](projects/pihole.md)

 ## Planned Projects